att-innovate/netQuil/docs/demos/advanced-usage.rst

 ``lost_qubits: [lost qubits]``.

 Most devices can be arbitrarily complex in their design and can depend on environmental factors such as temperature, humidity, or other stressors.
-Custom devices allow use to simulate these arbitrarily complex devices.
+Custom devices allow us to simulate these arbitrarily complex devices.
 As an example, we will create a simple custom fiber that changes the polarization of a photon by some random angle from a normal distribution.